davi1985/davi1985/README.md

 ### About me

-I have been developing software for less than 1 year, focused on Frontend Development using React, NextJS, Styled Components, Storybook, Typescript, Jest, and Testing Library.
+I have been developing software focused on Frontend Development using React, NextJS, Styled Components, Storybook, Typescript, Jest, and Testing Library.
 I have great skills in problem-solving, leadership and teamwork, giving and receiving feedback, and communication.

 ### What I'm focusing on  🧑‍💻⚡️